-It’s finally happened.
-The day Sonos fans have been waiting for has arrived, and you can now use Alexa to control your Sonos speakers.
-Well, mostly.
-The new Sonos One ($199) sounds as awesome as its other products, and, thanks to Amazon’s voice assistant built into the speaker, you can ask it to do a whole bunch of things, from ordering pizza to dimming the lights.
-But Alexa’s integration into one of the best smart speakers still has some minor limitations.
+The Sonos One ($199) sounds as awesome as the company's other products, and, thanks to Amazon’s voice assistant built into the speaker, you can ask it to do a whole bunch of things, from ordering pizza to dimming the lights.
+But as the best Alexa device for audiophiles, the Sonos One still has some minor limitations.